What is My Aged Care?

 Do I need to go through My Aged Care to find aged care?

-Once you have completed the Aged Care Assessment and have received an assessment letter with referral codes from My Aged Care, then Aged Care Decisions can help you with the next steps you need to take.
+Once you have completed the Aged Care Assessment and have received an assessment letter with referral codes from MAC, then Aged Care Decisions can help you with the next steps you need to take.
 This includes being able to help you find aged care providers that meet your criteria.

-The following sections aim to explain what My Aged Care offers and make it easier to understand what aged care services are available to you.
+The following sections aim to explain what MAC offers and make it easier to understand what aged care services are available to you.

 - Who is My Aged Care?